 Where: This year the tournament will be held on the campus of McNeese State University in Lake Charles, LA.

-When: The weekend of November 22-24.
-Games will begin Saturday morning, please make sure that you find the location of the fields (game time is forfeit time).
+When: Games will begin on Saturday morning, please make sure that you find the location of the fields (game time is forfeit time).
 There will be a captains meeting Friday night which is mandatory for all team captains to attend.
-Captains meeting will be held at TBA, Friday November 22nd at TBA for Volleyball and TBA for Flag-Football.

 Format: All teams are guaranteed two (2) games.
 First round games are pool play.
 Single elimination tournament play will be determined by team entries and will begin Sunday morning.
 Team play will begin Saturday morning at 8:00 am.
 Please make travel plans accordingly.
 Two teams from each pool will move on to single elimination play.

 Registration: Forms can be printed online.
-Payment can be mailed directly to McNeese State University or delivered at the Directors’ meeting.
+Payment can be mailed directly to host school or delivered at the Directors’ meeting.
 All team must submit an official registration form and individual waiver of liability.
-These forms can be mailed or faxed to McNeese State University (address and fax number below).
-Please have these forms turned in by November 22nd .
+These forms can be mailed or faxed to the host school.
+Please have these forms turned in by Friday at noon.
 The roster must include the Intramural Sports administrator verifying the player roster meet eligibility requirements.

 Required: Please bring two sets of uniforms (light and dark) with numbers on the back.
 All team members must present a valid school ID card or driver’s license at each game.
 Mesh pennies will be available if needed.